billy-moore-98/analysing_ny_schools_data/README.md

 Several data files were sourced:

-ap_2010.csv - Advanced Placement exam reults for each high school (passing an optional AP exam can earn a student college credit in that subject) class_size.csv - Information on class size for each school demographics.csv - Information on school demographics graduation.csv - Percentage of students who graduated for each school sat_results.csv - SAT scores by school high_school_directory.csv - Directory of NY high schools survey_ny.txt - Data on school surveys from all schools survey_d75.txt - Data on school surveys from NY District 75
+ap_2010.csv - Advanced Placement exam reults for each high school (passing an optional AP exam can earn a student college credit in that subject)

+class_size.csv - Information on class size for each school

+demographics.csv - Information on school demographics

+graduation.csv - Percentage of students who graduated for each school

+sat_results.csv - SAT scores by school

+high_school_directory.csv - Directory of NY high schools

+survey_ny.txt - Data on school surveys from all schools

+survey_d75.txt - Data on school surveys from NY District 75

+The datasets were cleaned and aggregated into a single csv.
+The process can be found in the cleaning and aggregation notebook, and the analysis can be found in the data analysis notebook.